 - Bakewell Station Car Park this is a very small car park which is shared by the private business that occupies the old station building.
 Of the total capacity of 31, 9 spaces are restricted for use by the business employees on weekdays from 9am 5pm.
 There is potential to free up a higher proportion of spaces for use by the public and this must be investigated as a priority.
 Even though this car park is restricted in terms of the number of spaces, there are often spaces available at weekends as people choose to park on the roadside, presumably to avoid having to pay.
 The surrounding roads are busy with residential traffic and traffic to the adjacent industrial estate, and additional roadside parking by Trail users, creates an even greater road safety hazard.
-For these reasons, the Authority seeks to encourage Trail users to park at the ABC Centre in Bakewell and follow the signed path to the Trail.
+For these reasons, the Authority seeks to encourage Trail users to park at the ABC Centre in Bakewell and follow the signed walking / cycling route to the Trail.
 The Authority will continue to monitor parking at Bakewell Station and on the surrounding roads, including Station Road and Castle Drive, and will work with DCC to investigate the potential for; and merit of, further TRO's. - Little Longstone cars park along the lane from Monsal Head to Little Longstone in order to avoid pay and display parking.
-Roadside lining has been extended along this lane at intervals to allow sufficient passing places for vehicles and to ensure that access to fields is maintained.
-This lane will continue to be monitored by the PDNPA and if necessary a TRO will be investigated with DCC and Little Longstone Parish Meeting. - Wyedale Car Park this is the western terminus of the Monsal Trail following completion of Phase 1 of the Pedal Peak District Project and as such is very busy.
-The car park is of limited capacity and fills up during weekends with vehicles parking in the Aggregate Industries Quarry entrance on the opposite side of the A6.
+Roadside lining has been extended along this lane at intervals to provide passing places for vehicles and to ensure that access to fields is maintained.
+Following the consultation on the draft TMP, concerns were raised about the need to extend the white lining further.
+The PDNPA will work with Little Longstone Parish Meeting and DCC to determine whether an extension of the lining would prove beneficial. - Wyedale Car Park this is the western terminus of the Monsal Trail following completion of Phase 1 of the Pedal Peak District Project and as such is very busy.
+The car park is of limited capacity and fills up during weekends with vehicles parking in the Aggregate Industries Quarry entrance on the opposite side of the

+A6.
 This causes problems with the quarry traffic and also safety issues with trail users having to cross a busy stretch of road.
 There is also a lay-by (Topley Pike Lay-by) approximately half a mile to the east of the Wyedale Car Park entrance.
 This provides pedestrian access to the Trail but is not suitable for cyclists which instead have to cycle down the A6 to the car park.
 Again, due to these safety concerns, this car park is not promoted as an access point for the Monsal Trail by the Authority on literature or the PDNPA website.
 It is inevitably well known locally however and is also the obvious place to park for those using the private cycle hire centre at Blackwell Mill.
 The Authority will continue to monitor the roadside parking issues within the vicinity of Wyedale Car Park.
+The extension of the route to the railhead at Buxton would help alleviate issues at this location.
+DCC is leading on a project to investigate the feasibility of achieving this extension.